Kaanhehe/Password-Manager/README.md

 # Password Generator

 This is a password generator application written in Python.
-It uses the Tkinter library for the user interface and Pyperclip for clipboard management.
+It uses the PyQt5 library for the user interface and the secrets library for generating cryptographically secure random passwords.

 ## Features